 It was only after my mother’s death that I started researching the role of anti-depressants and suicide.
 The evidence is overwhelming that SSRIs, the most popular anti-depressants lead to “paradoxical” reactions.
 They cause the very thing they are trying to prevent.
 It is almost impossible to believe, but anti-depressants increase your chance of suicide.

-The book is about anti-depressants, but most of the book deals with the central issue of placebos in medicine and anti-depressants.
+The Emperor’s New Drugs is about anti-depressants, but most of the book deals with the central issue of placebos in medicine and anti-depressants.
 Some things are not helped by placebos, for example, a broken leg or schizophrenia do not get better with a sugar pill.
 However, other things very definitely are, such as pain management for broken legs and depression.

 The key conclusion from the book is that anti-depressants do work and help many people, but primarily because of the placebo effect.
 They’re no better than placebos.

 If anti-depressants were simply placebos, then who cares?
-You might say, “People are paying a lot of money to Big Pharma, but at least they’re getting better.”
+You might say, “People are paying a billions of dollars to Big Pharma, but at least they’re getting better.”

-The problem is that anti-depressants are often much worse.
+The problem is that anti-depressants are often much worse than alternative forms of treatment.
 Placebos have no side effects, whereas anti-depressants often have paradoxical effects, such as increased chances of suicide or violence.
 SSRIs are the worst.
-Young people are more likely statistically to commit suicide if they take them, and they’re much more likely to act out violently like kill classmates.
+People are more likely statistically to commit suicide if they take them, and they’re much more likely to act out violently like kill classmates.
 A high proportion of kids involved in school shootings are on SSRIs.

 The book explains that there are a few key insights regarding placebos.